 Once you start installing cement board or a wood sub floor, as mentioned above, now you need to be concerned with your height and your wall base boards.

 What To Do With The Top Step In Your Upstairs Hallway?

 Once you remove the carpet, if you're installing a hard surface floor, you have to tie in the hallway with that first step.
 How exactly do you do that?
 If you're installing a laminate, vinyl plank or hardwood product, then you will need to purchase what is referred to as a "stair nose piece."
 The stair nose piece will wrap around the top step, and tie your hallway flooring to the step.
 You can also finish off the top step with a reducer that has a finished edge.

-If you are purchasing vinyl plank flooring, or laminate or hardwood, you can buy matching stair treads to do your steps.
-Most stair treads can be purchased as either a "flush" stair nose, or as an "overlap" stair nose.
+If you are purchasing vinyl plank flooring, laminate, or hardwood, you can buy matching stair treads to do your steps.
+Most stair treads can be purchased as either a "flush" stair nose or as an "overlap" stair nose.
 Both types of pieces are perfectly acceptable.
 Which one you pick comes down to an installation and decor decision.
 The overlap stair tread seems to be the most popular.

 One last point of discussion about remodeling your stairs: stair treads can be very expensive.
-Before you fall in love with the idea of remodeling your stairway, be prepared that you will need to open up the bank account.
-Many customers go in to sticker shock when they see the price tag of the stair treads with the labor cost
+Before you fall in love with the idea of remodeling your stairway, be prepared that you will need to open up a bank account.
+Many customers go into sticker shock when they see the price tag of the stair treads with the labor cost

 Upstairs Sound Issues

 If you have little kids in the house, you know how loud they can be.
 Now take that noise, and multiple it by a factor of 10.
 What will the sound in your home be like as your kids and their friends roll their toys on that new vinyl plank floor?